VIAplanner/via-timetable/packages/docs/timetable-planner/README.md

 - Have a heading for each optimization in the roadmap
 - Start with base conflict check -> invalid times -> idle time max/min -> locked courses
 --->
-Timetable algorithm takes in a set of course names and transform into a list of timetables.
+The timetable algorithm takes in a set of course names and transforms into a list of timetables.
 Then the user can optimize the timetable to fit their preference.

-The algorithm starts out basic, it checks if the sections given have conflict to each other.
-If there is no conflict, the algorithm will return "valid timetable", or if there is a conflict between any section, it will return "invalid timetable".
+The algorithm starts out by checking if the given sections conflict with each other.
+The algorithm will return true or false depending on whether or not a conflict exists.

-Based on the validity checking, the algorithm starts to be able to add constraints to the timetable.
+After checking for basic validity, we can optimize our timetable by adding constraints to it.

-The algorithm then takes in an invalid time argument that inputs from the user's preference time off.
-This argument is being treated like a course which will be parsed in to the timetable and check for conflict as well.
+The algorithm then takes in an invalid time argument that inputs from the user's preference times off.

 The algorithm then implements an idle time function which takes in a set of valid timetable and returns the max and the min idle time depend on the user's preference.

-The algorithm then stores the user's locked courses in a list, with future optimization, the locked courses in the list will stays the same section.
+The algorithm then stores the user's locked courses in a list which will stay in position despite future optimization.

 ### Checking for Conflicts